 FAQs

-If you’d like a Portfolio Second Opinion focused on risk, fees, diversification, and tax awareness, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
-We’ll help you understand what you own, why you own it, and what to adjust, if anything, so your portfolio supports your real-life plan.
+If you are nearing retirement, navigating a major financial change, or simply want a clearer and more tax-aware approach, a disciplined portfolio review is a smart first step.
+Meet our team of CFP® professionals or schedule a complimentary consultation at Bauman Wealth Advisors.
+We will help you understand what you own, why you own it, and what to adjust, if anything, so your portfolio supports your real-life plan.